gha-trigger/start-action/README.md

 - Set the environment variable `GHA_WORKFLOW_COMMIT_STATUS` to `true` in workflow scope
 - Set the parameter `update_commit_status` to `true` at only one `start-action`
+- Remove `end-action` from all jobs except for the last job
+- Add a job to update a commit status at the end of workflow

 e.g.